 Ensure your guests get a good night's sleep by opting for a sofa bed with a comfortable mattress.
 While it may cost you a little extra, it's worth the investment if you plan on having people to stay regularly or for more than one or two nights.

 We love this elegant and compact Lolly Sofa Bed from Perch & Parrow.
 It's available in 99 different fabrics while being easy to pull out with a slatted base and luxurious 20cm deep open sprung mattress.

 5. Maximalist scheme?
 Opt for a bold-coloured sofa bed

-6. Choose a design that suits your taste
+6. Choose a traditional tufted design

 This Truffle Sofa Bed is a guest-friendly take on Loaf's well known (and well loved) Truffle sofa and is available in 155 different fabric finishes, meaning you're guaranteed to find a style that suits your space.

 When choosing bedding for your sofa bed, opt for something that matches your living room scheme as this will help the space feel more like a guest bedroom (even if it's not).
 Also don't be afraid to add some blankets to make it feel cosy.

 Streamlined and narrow, this Harrison Compact Sofa Bed from MY Furniture is perfect for a small living space.
 A simple click mechanism converts the sofa to a comfortable bed in seconds, meaning it's stylish and practical.